fac-17/cgko-week-4/README.md

 - There is a HTML5 <datalist> tag that is used to provide an "autocomplete" feature on <input> elements.
 Users will see a drop-down list of pre-defined options as they input data. (carefull! - cant be styled) https://www.w3schools.com/tags/tag_datalist.asp

-- We now understand the connection between srever, router and handler functions
+- We now understand the connection between server, router and handler functions

 - How the backend and frontend communicate

-- That API calls are best placed on the backend, which
+- That API calls are best placed on the backend, which allows the client to continue interacting with the browser while the API makes its call

 - How to deploy to Heroku!

+- Listen to input value change: https://stackoverflow.com/questions/26946235/pure-javascript-listen-to-input-value-change

 - How usefull mobs are with unfamiliar topics

-- Lsiten to input value change: https://stackoverflow.com/questions/26946235/pure-javascript-listen-to-input-value-change

 ### Challenges